15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 We get some free time to wandered around the scenic paths, admired the slowly spinning windmills, and watched farm animals grazing nearby.

 By the time we returned to Amsterdam in the evening, we were pleasantly tired.
-It had been a full day, but the kind that leaves you smiling, with new stories, photos, and a little more appreciation for Dutch culture.
+It had been a full day but an amazing day.

 🍃 Day 4: Local Markets, Secret Courtyards & Amsterdam After Dark